SNAP Benefits in Connecticut: How to Apply and Qualify

 Eligibility Criteria for SNAP in Connecticut

-• Citizenship Status: U.S. citizens and certain qualified non-citizens are eligible, and all household members must have or apply for a Social Security number.
+• Citizenship Status: You must be a U.S. citizen or a qualified non-citizen, and all household members need to have or apply for a Social Security number.

 Download Benny app to save on groceries